mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/evaluation.md

 ## Where Do I Start with the Mendix Platform?

 First, you will need to sign up on the platform by clicking **Start for free** on the [Mendix website](https://www.mendix.com/).
 Once signed up, you will be guided through a carefully planned onboarding experience, which only takes a few minutes.
 This will give you the grounding you need to get started building your first app in Mendix.
-From there, head over to the rich and diverse Mendix Community and Forum, or visit our Academy and get started on one of our many Learning Paths.
+From there, head over to the rich and diverse Mendix Community and Forum, or visit our Academy and get started on one of our many learning paths.

 For details, see [Where Do I Start with the Mendix Platform?](getting-started#where-do-i-start).